|Dr. Aftab Ahmed|

 University/Research Institution in Germany: Universität Potsdam

-Gizem Arslan is currently a doctoral candidate in the Department of German Studies at Cornell University, and will begin a new position as Visiting Instructor of Modern Languages-German at Knox College in Fall 2012.
+Gizem Arslan is a doctoral candidate in the Department of German Studies at Cornell University, and since Fall 2012 she holds a position as Visiting Instructor of Modern Languages-German at Knox College.
 Her dissertation in progress, entitled “Metamorphoses of the Letter in Paul Celan, Georges Perec, and Yoko Tawada” argues for the critical status of orthographic symbols (letters of phonetic alphabets, Sino-Japanese ideograms, mathematical symbols, punctuation) as catalyst for translational and intermedial techniques in multilingual literatures since 1945.
 Her research has received generous support in the form of Sage Fellowships (Cornell University), a DAAD/Max Kade Research Grant (Washington University- St. Louis), a Graduate School Research Travel Grant (Cornell University), an International Research Travel Grant (The Mario Einaudi Center for International Studies), and a ten-month Doctoral Research Grant from the DAAD.
 Her initial reflections on intersections between Tawada and Celan’s poetics, “Orientation, Encounter and Synaesthesia in Yoko Tawada and Paul Celan,” has appeared this year in an edited volume entitled The Future of Text and Image from Cambridge Scholars Publishing in Great Britain.

 Gizem was the recipient of a ten-month doctoral research grant from the DAAD in 2009-10.
 During her stay in Berlin/Potsdam, she primarily conducted research at the Institute for Aesthetics and Media at the University of Potsdam and at the Staatsbibliothek zu Berlin.
 Thanks to her grants from the DAAD and Cornell University, she was also able to organize research trips to the Association Georges Perec at the Library of the Arsenal in Paris, in order to examine Georges Perec’s manuscripts.
 If you have questions concerning research opportunities in German Studies, media studies, literatures of migration, or related disciplines and sources of funding please feel free to contact her.